chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/screen.md

 }
 ```

-Then, we can create a container, which again grabs the data for the `PureInboxScreenComponent` in `inbox-screen.component.ts`:
+Then, we can create a container, which again grabs the data for the `PureInboxScreen` component in `inbox-screen.component.ts`:

 ```ts:title=src/app/components/inbox-screen.component.ts
 import { Component } from '@angular/core';